The Lyon Brothers

 Sanford Lyon

-Cyrus and Sanford Lyon were twin brothers born on November 20, 1831 in Machias, Maine.
+Cyrus and Sanford Lyon were twin brothers born on November 20, 1831, in Machias, Maine.
 Their parents were Henry and Betsy Lyon (see the Eight Generations of Lyon webpage here).
 In 1849, they sailed to San Francisco from Nantucket around Cape Horn on the ship "Oxnard."
-They soon made their way south to Los Angeles and worked as clerks for (David W.) Alexander & (Francis) Mellus, a merchantile store.
-Francis and Henry Mellus were first cousins to the Lyons.
+They soon made their way south to Los Angeles and worked as clerks for David W. Alexander & Francis Mellus, a merchantile store.
+Francis and Henry Mellus, both living in LA, were first cousins to the Lyons.
 Alexander & Mellus brought goods around Cape Horn, exchanging them for hides and tallow (a form of beef or mutton fat).
-A few years after the Mexican War (1846-48), they went out of business.
+A few years after the Mexican War of 1846-1848, the store went out of business.

 Horace Bell

 In 1853, the Los Angeles Rangers were formed by the Alcalde (or mayor) of Los Angeles Don Ignacio del Valle.
 Some of its members were Horace Bell, William Reader, William W. Jenkins, and Cyrus Lyon.
 Cyrus became quite well known and well respected.
-In the 1881 book "Reminiscences of a Ranger" by Major Horace Bell (which can be read here ) Bell shows his respect:
+In the 1881 book "Reminiscences of a Ranger" by Major Horace Bell, Bell shows his respect:

 Of our gallant comrade, Cyrus Lyon, the language of the immortal Byron can be well applied: